jacobpatterson1549/nate-mlb/sql/README.md

 * DATABASE_USERNAME: The username of the user not run all database operations as.
 Eg: nate
 * DATABASE_PASSWORD: The password of the user.
 The DATABASE_URL environment variable will be `postgres://<DATABASE_USERNAME>:<DATABASE_PASSWORD>@<DATABASE_IP_ADDRESS>:<DATABASE_PORT>/<DATABASE_NAME>`.
-The following template can be used to create the database user.
+The following template can be used to create the database and user.
 ```
 sudo -u postgres psql
 CREATE DATABASE <DATABASE_NAME>;